mzattera/predictive-powers/README.md

 		try (Scanner console = new Scanner(System.in)) {

-			// Get the web page you are interested in System.out.print("Web Page Url: ");
+			// To build the oracle, get the web page you are interested in System.out.print("Web Page Url: ");
 			String pageUrl = console.nextLine();
 			System.out.println("Reading page " + pageUrl + "...\n");

-			// Read the page text, embed it and store it into an in-memory knowledge base EmbeddingService embeddingService = endpoint.getEmbeddingService();
+			// Read the page text, embed it, and store it into an in-memory knowledge base EmbeddingService embeddingService = endpoint.getEmbeddingService();
 			KnowledgeBase knowledgeBase = new KnowledgeBase();
 			knowledgeBase.insert(embeddingService.embedUrl(pageUrl));